ericthewry/ericthewry.github.io/my-site/careerex.md

 > _Exercise 3b.
 Modify your `blockSender` command so that it __only__
 > blocks DoS attacks and not normal traffic.
 To ensure that
-> `blockSender` isn't blocking benificent packets, try and send many
+> `blockSender` isn't blocking nice packets, try to send many
-> (at least 4) packets from Router 1 to Router 2 at the same
+> (at least 4) packets from `Router` 1 to `Router` 2 at the same
 > time.
-This should feel familiar to your solution to Exercise 1c_
+This should feel familiar to your solution to Exercise 1c_.

 Now you can consider a more permissive defense approach.
-Perhaps a router was only being over-eager to send non-malicious traffic (such as in Exercise 3b).
+Perhaps a `Router` was only being over-eager to send non-malicious traffic (such as in Exercise 3b).
 Perhaps you accidentally blacklisted a node that wasn't actually attacking you!

 You will now decide when to unblock traffic from a sender by defining the `unblockSender` command.
-When `unblockSender` returns true, it overrides the router's decision to `blockSender` and begins accepting packets from the `sender` once more.
-The current command definition is as follows
+When `unblockSender` returns true, it changes the `Router`'s decision to `blockSender` and begins accepting packets from the `sender` once more.
+The current definition of `unblockSender` is as follows:

 ```
 boolean unblockSender(Router sender) {